WouterK12/Vue-Webshop/README.md

   If set to any value, the application uses PayPal's live API, instead of the default sandbox API.

 You can request PayPal credentials for sandbox and live modes [on their website](https://developer.paypal.com/dashboard/applications/sandbox).

+Also, don't forget to update or remove `/public/robots.txt` to allow search engines to index your shop.